ASD-Blueprint/desktop.gov.au/patterns/byod.md

 BYOD allows users to perform their work in a flexible manner within specific use-cases allowing access to corporate systems from personally owned devices across multiple business personas.
 BYOD provides a range of benefits including more flexible work and life balance for employees and greater business agility for the agency, catering for use cases such as:

-* working remotely from within another government agency premises,
+* working remotely from within another government agency premises
-* travel or work from home,
+* travel or work from home
-* ad-hoc access to calendar and mail,
+* ad-hoc access to calendar and mail
-* Teams collaboration and chat,
+* Teams collaboration and chat
 * accessing multiple tenancies or classifications from a single device.

 The pattern works through various use cases and configuration required on top of the PROTECTED utility Blueprint, taking into account some best practice configuration advice on this area from [Microsoft's BYOD blueprint](https://news.microsoft.com/wp-content/uploads/prod/sites/133/2021/03/MEA-Blueprint-for-BYOD-Use-v1.0-Final-Version.pdf).